-FOSTER CHILD: A member of the household who meets the definition of a foster child under State law.
-In general, a foster child is placed with the family by an authorized placement agency (e.g., public child welfare agency) or by judgment, decree, or other order of any court of competent jurisdiction.
-Child whose care, comfort, education, and upbringing has been left to persons other than his natural parents.
+FOSTER CHILD: Child whose care, comfort, education, and upbringing has been left to persons other than his natural parents.
 All foster care income is excluded.

 FOSTER CHILD CARE PAYMENT: Payment to eligible households by state, local, or private agencies appointed by the State, to administer payments for the care of foster children.